 On March 23, 2021, Governor Pritzker signed into law an Amendment to the Illinois Human Rights Act, Illinois Equal Pay Act, and Illinois Business Corporation Act that will impact Illinois employers in three significant ways.
 First, Illinois employers now are prohibited from using conviction records to make an employment decision, except in specific circumstances.
 Second, employers with more than 100 Illinois employees must obtain an “equal pay registration certificate” from the state and must report EEO-1 data to the state.
 Third, Illinois now has one of the broadest, if not the broadest, whistleblower protection laws in the country.
 The Amendment represents the latest sweeping change for employers in the state.
-You can read about the state’s other recent employment law changes here and here.

 1. Conviction Use